-The Art of Cooking While Everything Burns
+If You Can’t Stand the Heat

 The team dispersed as soon as we arrived in Klamath Falls.

 Some of the younger crew members crowded together just off the property and fired up perfectly legal blunts or puffed on fun-time vapes.
-The knife-tatted worker who first welcomed me to the circus seemed a little surprised when I told him my plans—he was just going to stay at the warehouse until the next call, even a motel was too much of an expense.
+The knife-tatted worker who first welcomed me to the circus seemed a little surprised when I told him my plans—he was just going to stay at the warehouse until the next call; even a motel was too much of an expense.
 We hugged it out.

 I got an exorbitant $100-a-night hotel room, preceded by a detour to the liquor store for a sixer and a fifth of Fireball.